Getting Started

 Advanced Installation

 Users interested in contributing to development may want to work with the latest development build.
-To get the latest and greatest code, head over our Github repo and clone the repo or download a tarball.
-Building from source is easy.
+To get the latest and greatest code, head over to our Github repo and clone the repo or download a tarball.
+Building from source is easy:

 NOTE: If you’re attempting to build on Windows, please review the primer3 documentation regarding environment requirements.
 You’ll need to install the latest version of the TDM-GCC MinGW Compiler if building in a MinGW / Mingw-w64 environment: TDM-GCC MinGW Compiler